jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 ```
 abund = pc[,3:ncol(pc)]
 time = pc$Time
 ```

 Because my abundance data starts in the 3rd column of my original "pc" data frame.
 I put a "3" in the code above.
-Channge this number to match the column where your abundance data starts.
+Change this number to match the column where your abundance data starts.
 Also change "Time" to whatever you have called your grouping variable.

 Next we can run the indicator species command:

 ```
  inv = multipatt(abund, time, func = "r.g", control = how(nperm=9999))
 ```
-<b>multipatt</b> is the command name from the <b><i>indicspecies</i></b> package.
+<b>multipatt</b> is the name of the command from the <b><i>indicspecies</i></b> package.
 The mulitpatt command results in lists of species that are associated to your particular groups of samples.
-If your group has more than 2 categories, multipatt will also identify species that are statistically more abudnant in combinations of groups.
+If your group has more than 2 categories, multipatt will also identify species that are statistically more abundant in combinations of groups.

 The parameters for <b>multipatt</b> are as follows:
 <ul>